-Who is Freyja?
+Who Is Freyja?

 Freyja is perhaps the most well-known goddess of the Norse pantheon.
 Freyja is most often associated with love, war, fertility, magic, and death.
 Freyja is a member of the Vanir, a tribe of deities whom the ancient Norse people associated with wisdom, fertility, magic, and the ability to look into the future.
 Freyja rules over Fólkvangr, which means “the Field of the People” and is a heavenly field where she receives half of those who have fallen in battle.
 (The fallen dead are shared between Freyja and Odin, who rules over Valhalla).
 Freyja’s hall, Sessrúmnir, lies within Fólkvangr.
-Freyja plays an important role in Norse mythology, and she has complex relationships to the other Norse deities.
+Freyja plays an important role in Norse mythology, and she has complex relationships with the other Norse deities.

 Freyja’s Role in Norse Mythology